 If you want a galaxy-spanning science fiction epic, you’re going to need faster than light travel.
 The alternative is taking decades or centuries to reach an alien star system, which isn’t nearly as much fun.
 So, you start with some wild scientific idea, add a bit of technobabble, and poof!
 Quam Celerrime ad Astra.
 Everything from wormholes to hyperspace has been used in sci-fi, but perhaps the best known FTL trope is warp drive.

 Welcome back to our Fermi Paradox series, where we take a look at possible resolutions to Enrico Fermi’s famous question, “Where Is Everybody?”
-Today, we examine the possibility that we can’t see them because they have us all inside a massive simulation!
+Today, we examine the possibility that Earth hasn’t been visited by aliens because interstellar travel is not very practical!